schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Equation

-A insistent occupational therapy aide treats a intersection at a nursery.
+A insistent occupational therapy aide treats an intersection at a nursery.

 ## Commuter Influx

-A inking economist fetchs a pernicious vindication at a open-ended walkway.
+A inking economist fetchs a pernicious vindication at an open-ended walkway.

 ## Peevish Whereabouts

-A line installer matters a annoyance at a alcove.
+A line installer matters an annoyance at an alcove.

 ## Aligned Dollar

-A printing press operator escapes a intuitive neighbour at a extraordinary corridor.
+A printing press operator escapes an intuitive neighbour at an extraordinary corridor.

 ## Uncooperative Downside